RivaD2/personal/Udemy-react-with-redux/react-with-redux.md

 **Inline Styling with JSX**

-- Adding custom styling to JSX uses different syntax than html `HTML--> <div style="background-color: red;"></div>` `JSX ---> <div style={{backgroundColor:'red'}}></div>`
+- Adding custom styling to JSX uses different syntax than html:

+`HTML--> <div style="background-color: red;"></div>`

+`JSX ---> <div style={{backgroundColor:'red'}}></div>`
 - JSX requires us to provide JS object where key is a different property we want to style and value is the value for particular styling
 - We have to use camelCase when using JSX